Investment Objectives

 Market environment and performance

-Inflation, previously noting a substantial decline due to base effects (particularly on energy), accelerated for a third straight month to 2.4% in December 2024, the highest rate since July, compared to 2.2% in November and in line with expectations.
-Core inflation remained steady at 2.7% while services inflation edged higher to 4.0% from 3.9% in the previous month.
-The labour market, a beacon of hope for the Eurozone, remained healthy, with the unemployment rate revolving at notable lows (6.3% in November), and significantly below a 20-year average of 9.3%.
+Inflation, previously noting a substantial decline due to base effects (particularly on energy), rose for a fourth straight month to 2.5% in January 2025, the highest since July.
+Core inflation remained steady at 2.7% while services inflation edged lower to 3.9% from 4.0% in the previous month.
+The labour market, a beacon of hope for the Eurozone, remained healthy, with the unemployment rate revolving at notable lows (6.3% in December), and significantly below a 20-year average of 9.3%.

 Fund performance

-The CC High Income Bond Fund rose 0.58% in December, reflecting the overall positive performance across credit markets.
+The CC High Income Bond Fund rose 0.24% in January, reflecting the moves observed across credit markets.

 Market and investment outlook